jpham14/bridge-troll/README.md

 ## Development

-To run the web site in dev mode, use:
+To run the web site in dev mode use:

 ```
 npm start